The CIPHER Study (Phase B)

 A1 To define key technical surgical steps when a surgeon creates a stoma and how these steps vary between surgeons.

 A2 To develop a questionnaire for patients to report symptoms of PSH.

 Objectives of Phase B are:

 - To describe the incidence of PSH formation within 2 years of creation of a stoma and how the risk of PSH varies for different types of stoma.

 - To describe the risk of PSH according to the way the surgeon creates an opening in the abdominal wall.

 - To describe the risk of PSH according to whether a mesh is used and, if yes, the type of mesh and how it is used.

 - If a mesh used, to describe the risk of PSH according to how it is used.

-Chief Investigator: Mr Neil Smart, Consultant Colorectal Surgeon, Royal Devon & Exeter NHS Foundation Trust
+Chief Investigator: Professor Neil Smart, Consultant Colorectal Surgeon, Royal Devon University Healthcare NHS Foundation Trust